Photo : Martin Sidorjak

 Still, he was cruising on serve, picking up a third straight hold to love and eventually winning his first 13 service points before missing a forehand swinging volley at 4-2.

-After that incredible start, the Canadian’s biggest weapon unravelled in a hurray as he found himself down break point for the first time in that seventh game and sent a backhand long to surrender the break.
+After that incredible start, the Canadian’s biggest weapon unravelled in a hurry as he found himself down break point for the first time in that seventh game and sent a backhand long to surrender the break.

 A tiebreak was needed to decide the opening set and after the servers dominated the first 11 points, Auger-Aliassime’s delivery abandoned him at the worst possible moment, double faulting down set point at 5-6.